-Beef Cuts: lions, shanks, briskets and chuck - if all the different cuts confuse you when deciding what to cook, this post will help.
+Beef Cuts: loins, shanks, briskets and chuck - if all the different cuts confuse you when deciding what to cook, this post will help.

 It includes a collection of beef cut charts to help you buy the right cut of beef for the right job, whether that's grilling, stewing, braising or roasting.
 Follow this beef cuts guide and you’ll be acting like a butcher in no time.